chris-sanders/chris-sanders.github.io/_drafts/2019-02-07-charm-template-pytest.md

 calls.
 While using libjuju is charm specific using the requests library to check web interfaces is not unique to charms or this template.
 As before you can review the charms in the [pirate-charmers github][pirate-charmers] for examples of ways we are testing functionally.
+As of this post, the most recent charm which tests actions is [taskd][taskd-github].
 Don't forget to include any python modules you need in the functional test requirements.txt file to make them available in the virtual environment during testing.